slacknate/bbsed/README.md

 # Known Issues

 * Not all character sprite files are mapped out with human readable names (yet)
+* Palette Data, Zoom, and extra character control dialog positions are not file saved, and thus reset each time they are hidden/shown
 * If the user drag-selects a sprite in the HIP image list, there is an off-by-one error and the wrong sprite may be displayed under certain circumstances
 * When importing palettes that feature a save name, that meta data is not properly processed which results in the user